thebkv/bkv/isaiah09.md

 The geographical pattern survives across the centuries:

 **the territory that encountered the darkness becomes the territory from which the light begins to spread.**

 ---

+## Galilee of the Nations

+Isaiah calls the region:

+> "Galilee of the nations."

+This is borderland territory.

+It sits close to surrounding peoples, trade routes, armies, and foreign influence.

+That makes its later role especially striking.

+The light begins in a region associated with mixture, exposure, and the nations.

+Matthew preserves that feature when he uses Isaiah 9 to describe the beginning of Jesus' ministry.

+The kingdom begins publicly from the edge.

+---